 In the years since, we’ve offered hundreds of Nielsen metal frames in various profiles and styles, depths, dimensions, colors and textures.
 All possess the minimalism and modern design that ideals for framing art and photography.

 So….what’s my favorite frame?

 I absolutely love this profile.
 With a 5/16” face, it’s minimal from the front, sleek from the sides, deep enough for multiple or extra-thick mats, and it possesses one more significant, high-impact design feature: a deep dimensional inset from the top of the frame to the acrylic, which recesses the artwork into the frame.
-The Tiffany Collection includes several beautiful finishes: Silver, Bronze, Contrast Grey, Black, Matte Black and Bright White.
+The Tiffany Collection includes several beautiful finishes: Silver, Amber, Contrast Grey, Black, Matte Black and Bright White.